 - Vegetables such as spinach, chickpeas and peppers

-- Nuts and seeds, e.g. sunflowers and walnuts
+- Nuts and seeds, such as sunflowers and walnuts

 Food supplements and recommended daily intake

-For some people, especially vegetarians, pregnant or breastfeeding women, a food supplement may be necessary to ensure an adequate daily intake of vitamin B6.
-Nutritional guidelines recommend a daily intake that varies according to age, sex and specific conditions.
+For some people, particularly vegetarians and pregnant or breastfeeding women, a dietary supplement may be necessary to ensure an adequate daily intake of vitamin B6.
+Nutritional guidelines recommend a daily intake that varies according to age, sex and certain specific conditions.

 Reference values